AlexB67/CairoPlot/README.md

 ### Supported features
 Multiple and single plots are supported in a single graph.
 With a little work Wolfram Mathematica Manipulate/Animate style plots can also be produced.
 See the source code for details.
+The demo exposes most features.
+My TCalc respository shows additional use cases.

+### Using the software in your own project

+Simply include the subproject/cairoplot files in your project source file tree.
+Beyond that, everything is the same as if one were building any gtkmm application.
+Whether you want build it as a subproject or include the files directly as part of your project is optional.

 Enjoy.